lionjhs98/exclamation-mark-shows-satisfaction/README.md

 We decided to compare the distribution between `ratings` with exclamation mark in the `review` & `description` columns and `ratings` without exclamation mark in the `review` & `description`columns, they would know if the existence of exclamation mark has influence on the recipe's `ratings`.

+From the original data, we used the data from `ratings`, `review`, and `description`.

-Since, they want to compare the distribution of two groups from same data set, they decided to use permutations test.
+Since, we want to compare the distribution of two groups from same data set, they decided to use permutations test.

 ##### Hypothesis Testing Method : Permuations test